Certain disorders, infections, and surgical procedures can cause malabsorption.

 Symptoms of malabsorption are caused by the increased passage of unabsorbed nutrients through the digestive tract or by the nutritional deficiencies that result from inadequate absorption.

-Chronic diarrhea is the most common symptom of malabsorption.
-When there is inadequate absorption of fats in the digestive tract, stool is light-colored, soft, bulky, greasy, and unusually foul-smelling (such stool is called steatorrhea).
+When there is inadequate absorption of fats in the digestive tract, stool contains excess fat and is light-colored, soft, bulky, greasy, and unusually foul-smelling (such stool is called steatorrhea).
 The stool may float or stick to the side of the toilet bowl and may be difficult to flush away.
 The inadequate absorption of certain sugars can cause explosive diarrhea, abdominal bloating, and flatulence.

 Malabsorption can cause deficiencies of all nutrients or selective deficiencies of proteins, fats, sugars, vitamins, or minerals.
 People with malabsorption usually lose weight or have difficulty maintaining their weight despite adequate consumption of food.
 Women may stop menstruating.
 The symptoms vary depending on the specific deficiencies.
 For example, a protein deficiency can cause swelling and accumulation of fluid (edema) anywhere throughout the body, dry skin, and hair loss.
 Anemia (caused by vitamin or iron deficiency) may cause fatigue and weakness.